Digital art revolution: definition, techniques, and possibilities

 Digital video vs. film production

-Digital video is gaining ground over standard film production because it allows better workflow, is cheaper and more easily reproduced.
-Also, video can be reversed to alter images, sound, color, and integrated with special effects (e.g., CGI–computer-generated imagery).
+Digital video is gaining ground over standard film production because it allows better workflow, is cheaper, and is more easily reproduced.
+Additionally, video can be reversed to alter images, sound, color, and integrate with special effects (e.g., CGI–computer-generated imagery).
+This flexibility even enables creators to experiment with subliminal perception, subtly influencing viewers’ emotions and reactions without them being fully aware.

 Adding to this complexity, interactive art is becoming increasingly interactive, allowing the user various degrees of control over final images.
 For example, standard Windows software (as well as free drawing apps) makes it easy to crop images, adjust their color, and fine-tune their brightness/contrast.
 Much more sophisticated image-generating software includes paid options like Adobe Photoshop and Adobe Illustrator.
 Free options include Autodesk Sketchbook, MyPaint, Krita, and Misschief.